stac-utils/stac-task/README.md

 | name       | str           | **REQUIRED** Name of the task                                                       |
 | parameters | Map<str, str> | Dictionary of keyword parameters that will be passed to the Task `process` function |

+#### workflow_options

+The 'workflow_options' field is a dictionary of options that apply to all tasks in the workflow.
+The 'workflow_options' dictionary is combined with each task's option dictionary.
+If a key in the 'workflow_options' dictionary conflicts with a key in a task's option dictionary, the task option value takes precedence.

 ### Full ProcessDefinition Example